 - Electronic Keyboard

-Bottom line on niches: A niche market has multiple sub-niches, with sub-sub-niches ... all with their respective keywords and ALL relating back to the mother of all niches - the original niche market.
+The bottom line on niches: A niche market has multiple sub-niches, with sub-sub-niches … all with their respective keywords and ALL relating to the mother of all niches – the original niche market.

 Because that’s where you get your cut of the market.

-This is where the little guy can compete and still make handsome fortune.
-If you go after broader niches like "keyboard instruments" then you're going against the tide because usually traditional publishers produce books in there.
+This is where the little guy can compete and still make a handsome fortune.
+If you go after broader niches like “keyboard instruments,” then you’re going against the tide.
+Typically traditional publishers with publishing houses publish books in broader niches.

 Keywords and Titles

-Unless you already have a following of readers/fans, you're going to be titling (optimizing) your Kindle books titles by keywords.
+Unless you already have a following of readers/fans, you’re going to be titling (optimizing) your Kindle book titles by keywords.

 Here’s the format of your typical Kindle Book title: